-- Changes to the Act 250 process could decrease annual Act 250 Permit Fund revenues starting in fiscal year 2027: - O Natural Resources Board (NRB): \$900,000 estimated annual revenue loss.
-This represents approximately 30% of their fee revenue. - o Agency of Natural Resources (ANR): \$70,000 estimated annual revenue loss. - o These fee losses are not addressed through appropriations or additional revenue. - Implementation of three additional fees would generate an indeterminate increase in Act 250 Permit Fund revenues starting in fiscal year 2027. - O A portion of these fees would result from transitioning the Act 250 appeals process from the Environmental Division of the Judiciary to the ERB.
-Since these appeals require the payment of a fee to the Judiciary, this would result in a negligible annual General Fund revenue loss starting in fiscal year 2027 from the change of appeals jurisdiction. - The bill would appropriate \$2.4 million in fiscal year 2025 from the General Fund. - o \$1.5 million to the Municipal Planning Grant Program - o \$484,000 for ERB employees - o \$325,000 for Agency of Commerce and Community Development outreach and one position - o \$125,000 for one position at the Agency of Natural Resources - The bill would increase the annual cap on Downtown and Village Center Tax Credits from \$3.0 million to \$5.0 million, which would result in up to \$2.0 million of forgone revenue to the General Fund.
+- Changes to the Act 250 process could decrease annual Act 250 Permit Fund revenues starting in fiscal year 2027: - Natural Resources Board (NRB): \$900,000 estimated annual revenue loss.
+This represents approximately 30% of their fee revenue. - Agency of Natural Resources (ANR): \$70,000 estimated annual revenue loss. - These fee losses are not addressed through appropriations or additional revenue. - Implementation of three additional fees would generate an indeterminate increase in Act 250 Permit Fund revenues starting in fiscal year 2027. - A portion of these fees would result from transitioning the Act 250 appeals process from the Environmental Division of the Judiciary to the ERB.
+Since these appeals require the payment of a fee to the Judiciary, this would result in a negligible annual General Fund revenue loss starting in fiscal year 2027 from the change of appeals jurisdiction. - The bill would appropriate \$2.4 million in fiscal year 2025 from the General Fund. - o \$1.5 million to the Municipal Planning Grant Program - \$484,000 for ERB employees - o \$325,000 for Agency of Commerce and Community Development outreach and one position - \$125,000 for one position at the Agency of Natural Resources

-$[\]label{lem:https://legislature.vermont.gov/Documents/2024/WorkGroups/House%20Environment/Bills/H.687/Drafts,%20Amendments,%20Legal%20Documents/H.687~Ellen%20Czajkowski~House%20Committee%20on%20Environment%20and%20Energy%20Committee%20Report%20(8-3-0)~3-14-2024.pdf$
+&lt;sup>1https://legislature.vermont.gov/Documents/2024/WorkGroups/House%20Ways%20and%20Means/Bills/H.687/H.687~ Ellen%20Czajkowski~House%20Committee%20on%20Environment%20and%20Energy%20(8-3-0)~3-19- 2024.pdf